EBGirard/ForamDynamics/README.md

 ## Key words:
 temporal dynamics, bioindicator, early detection, coral reef, Spermonde Archipelago, Indonesia

-# Supplementary files (R code and dataset): How-to-do
+# R code and dataset: How-to-do
 1. Download the dataset folder and the R code
 2. Open R studio and the R code file
 3. Run the section or the analysis of the code that is of interest